-Advanced Courses-Group C
+Advanced Courses-Group C (for teacher certification preparation)

-- (W) 4200 Social Studies Resources and Practices.
+- (WI) 4200 Social Studies Resources and Practices.
 (3-0) An interdisciplinary methods course designed for Social Studies Composite students planning to teach at the secondary level.
 This course will examine the philosophy behind the social sciences as well as integrate instructional techniques of History, Economics, Political Science, and Geography.
 Departmental approval required. - (WI) 4380 Historical Resources and Practices.
 (3-0) An introduction to general historical practice and its application in secondary teaching.
+Departmental approval required.